 - An order to commit no similar offenses

-The burdensome conditions placed on probationers in Minnesota often means that a large number of probationers are accused of violating their probation.
+Unfortunately, it is not uncommon for individual on probation in Minnesota to violate the terms of their probation.
 Some of the most common probation violations include:

 - Failure to appear for a court date